fredodupoux/MyAiChat-SwiftUI/docs/BuildingAiChatApp.md

 # Building an AI Chat App with SwiftUI
-## A 3-Day Coding Camp Guide
+## A 2-Day Coding Camp Guide

 This document outlines the step-by-step process of building a simple but functional AI chat application using SwiftUI and the OpenRouter API.
-The app will be built over three days, with each day focusing on specific components and concepts.
+The app will be built over two days, with each day focusing on specific components and concepts.

 ## Prerequisites
 - Basic understanding of Swift programming language
 - Xcode installed on your Mac
-- OpenRouter API Key (will be provided)
+- OpenRouter API key (will be provided)
 - OpenRouterService.swift file (will be provided)

 ## Project Overview